a-n-rose/language-classifier/matched_backgroundnoise/README.md

 Before running the script 'matchbackground2mfcc.py':
 * Check the global variables, i.e. database name, the noise group label, etc.
+* If you want to apply noise, have a noise wavefile in the cwd and input that into the script
-* This script expects a background noise file, to include background noise in the training data.
-For now it just uses one file and pulls random snippets of the noise to apply to the speech data
+* Depending on how the script is set up, it expects a background noise wavefile to apply background noise to the training data.
+For now it just uses one file from the cwd and pulls random snippets of the noise to apply to the speech data.
 * For tgz zip files, the script unzips them in /tmp/audio.
 If there is a problem, try creating an 'audio' directory in your root/tmp/ directory

 Run  in the script in cwd.
 The MFCCs (with noise, at varying levels) will be saved in a database.